NP-Eng/Plonky3/ldt/src/stir/README.md

 ## Features

 The crate is `no_std`.
-It provides the feature `test-utils`, which exposes convenience methods to create MMCS configurations, challengers and STIR parameters for the two fields mentioned above.
+It provides the feature `stir-test-utils`, which exposes convenience methods to create MMCS configurations, challengers and STIR parameters for the two fields mentioned above.
 For an example of how these can be used, see the prover or verifier tests or the file `benches/stir.rs`.

 ## Implementation notes